 Requirement Questions to ask Control measures are used to prevent or minimise risk of exposure to noise.
 What control measures does the dive operator use to prevent or minimise risk of exposure to noise?

-What to look for Noise emission data is obtained from suppliers. • Excessive noise exposure is limited with respect to eight-hour exposure (85dB A)and peak exposure (140 dB).
+What to look for Noise emission data is obtained from suppliers.
+Excessive noise exposure is limited with respect to eight-hour exposure (85dB A) and peak exposure (140 dB).
 Suitable plant with the lowest noise level is selected Devices that reduce noise, such as mufflers or specially designed mats under motors, are used when appropriate.
 Noisy equipment is separated from people by enclosing it (eg sound- proofed area).
 Regular maintenance on plant is carried out.
 Work practices are arranged so people spend a limited time in a noisy environment.
 Personal hearing protectors provided to people in the area where noise is excessive and when other measures to reduce risk of hearing loss are not suitable.
 Areas where noise is excessive are signposted.
-Information QLD code of practice: p.37, 38 Quantity of the Property of the Proper Occupational Health and Safety Regulations 2007: Part 3.2 AS/NZS 1269.1:2005
+Information QLD code of practice: p.46-47 Occupational Health and Safety Regulations 2017: Part 3.2 • AS/NZS 1269.1:2005